What International Call inclusions do Optus, Vodafone and Telstra have in their plans?

-You’ll have to spend a quite frankly incredible $89 per month on a Telstra month to month SIM Only plan before you get included International minutes.
+You’ll have to spend $89 per month on a Telstra month to month SIM Only plan before you get included International minutes.
 At this price, International calls are unlimited to 15 countries.
 As you work up the spend thresholds, more countries are ‘thrown in’.
 Their 12 month contract SIM Only plans are slightly better value (although you need to consider how your data usage will change over that 12 month period) before you sign up.
 You’ll need to spend $79 per month on a 12 month contract before you get unlimited International calls to 15 countries.
 Again, raise the spend level and the number of countries you can call internationally will rise.

 Telstra offer a $10 per month International Bolt on to their SIM Only postpaid plans.
 It offers unlimited calls, SMS and MMS to a list of destinations which includes most of those shown on our most popular calling destinations, above.
 But remember, you’re talking about adding a $10 bolt on to a Telstra plan here – which start at $59 per month.
 These are big monthly spend numbers and, in our view, you should really be considering alternatives.